Master of Professional Accountancy | Admissions

 Two letters of recommendation are required for your application.
 References can be either academic and/or professional.
 Letters of recommendation are submitted through the online application system.

 Two essays are required.
-The specific essay prompts can be found on the application.
-Please answer the questions within the word limit.
+The specific prompts can be found on the application.

 Official TOEFL or IELTS - (International applicants – Scores valid for two years)

-Applicants are waived from the English Language Proficiency requirement if they have earned an undergraduate degree from a US institution or institution at which English was the sole language of instruction according to the World Higher Education Database (WHED).
+All graduate applicants, except those who have earned an undergraduate or master's degree from an institution at which English was the sole language of instruction according to the World Higher Education Database (WHED), are required to demonstrate English proficiency for admissions consideration.
 Please see WHED's instructions on how to search for your institution.
 If English is not the sole language of instruction listed or if no language is listed at all, the waiver does not apply and the applicant is required to take and pass an approved English proficiency test.
 We accept both the TOEFL and IELTS exams.
 The scores from either exam are valid for up to two years from your test date.
 The minimum score for TOEFL (Internet-based) is 80.
 For the IELTS, the minimum required score for admission is 7, with a score of no less than 6 on any individual module.
 Exam results should be sent to UC Irvine institution code: 4859.
 Review the English Proficiency requirement.

 GMAT or GRE